brucellino/ansible-role-molecule-test-agent/README.md

 | `test_inspect_profile` | Assert that an Inspect profile can be executed | Default   |
 | `test_ansible`         | Assert that Ansible can be executed            | default   |

+## Artefacts

+Beware: circular dependency ! **This role uses artifacts produced by itself to test itself**.
+In order to execute the continuous delivery pipeline, an execution agent is needed _with the same environment that this role expresses_.
+This is a bootstrapping problem which needs to be broken the first time by executing the build and delivery by hand.

+[Packer](https://packer.io) is used to create executable artefacts in different envrionments (AWS, Docker)

 ## License

 Apache